mie-lab/location-prediction/README.md

 The main starting point for training a model is as follows:
 - `main.py` for starting the deep learning model training.
-- `main_FPMC.py` for starting the training of the FPMC method and other baseline methods.
 - `main_individual.py` for starting the training of individual models.

 ## Model variations